panissidi/Panissidi/README.md

 * "Never makes a typo."
 * Comfortable with ambiguity
 * A leader when necessary as an individual contributor
-* Funny (Some might say funny looking, but the point still stands—I'm funny.)

 To see samples of my writing, editing, and coding work, see the respective repositories.